metalhead777/astrophotography/docs/_posts/2025-04-11-first-dso-exposures.markdown

 ## Bahtinov Mask Focus Evaluation

-To evaluate if my achieved focus is any good, I drew some lines into the pattern.
+To evaluate if my achieved focus is any good, I drew some lines onto the interference pattern.

 <img src="{{ '/assets/img/2025-04-11-first-dso-exposures-02-edit1.jpg' | relative_url }}" />